atljeremy/JFDepthView/README.md

     - JFDepthViewAnimationOptionPerspectiveTransformAndBlur

 - Removed previously deprecated initializer `initWithGestureRecognizer:`
+- Removed GPUImage dependency (Bad idea to add it in the first place, my bad)
+- Reduced the number of frameworks needed down to only 3 (win!)
 - Now targets iOS 7+ only
 - Code refactoring and optimization
 - Added subtle bounce to presented view (Trust me, it's beautiful, like a baby unicorn)